We’ve all been there.

 The good news is that there are ways to overcome these obstacles!
 With hard work and dedication, you can get to the root of your cravings and start living a happier, healthier life.

-I highly suggest journaling so that you can map out your inner dynamics and get to the root of your real issues – especially if you experience inner conflict.
+I highly suggest journaling so that you can map out your inner dynamics and get to the root of your fundamental issues – especially if you experience inner conflict.

 If you are struggling with craving and have inner conflict, there are simply a few “unconscious” psychological dynamics going on within you.

-Keeping a mindful awareness journal can help you become aware of your cues, triggers and see what’s really driving your compulsive behaviors.
+Keeping a mindful awareness journal can help you recognize your cues and triggers and see what’s driving your compulsive behaviors.

 Conclusion